 My research interests include all things robotics-related, rapid prototyping/manufacturing, data visualization, and telepresence.
 I'm a strong believer that the robot apocalypse won't have much of a chance until robotic interfaces with the physical world are as adept as their connections to the digital one.
 Hopefully our future robot overlords will reward me for my contribution.
 Luckily for human sustainability, my day-to-day in the lab through grad school mostly involved making pretty plots and snagging obscure code from various corners of the internet to make small widgets work long enough for experiments and video demos.

 I hail from deep in the heart of Texas suburbia, which is just about as exciting and exotic as it sounds.
-Despite previous pit stops in Ohio, Alabama, Boston, and New Haven the Dallas Mavericks and Longhorns are my teams of choice.
+Despite previous pit stops in Ohio, Alabama, Boston, and New Haven, the Dallas Mavericks and Longhorns are my teams of choice.
 The Cowboys, not so much.
+Still undecided on how I feel about the Lakers and Clippers, but keep in mind that neither had super-teams until I got here (you're welcome).

 Away from work, I fulfill the asian graduate student stereotype by being atrocious at sports and defy it by being equally inept at Starcraft.